ekrunch/ansible-application-installer-examples/ocp42-installer/README.md

 Review roles/DemoLab.ocp42/defaults/main.yml for variables that can be changed to make this example work in another environment.

 To use this, copy the inventory.sample file to custom/inventory (this folder is ignored by git) and customize it to your environment.

+After inventory customization is completed, use the following playbooks / scripts
+- get_hosts.sh - Use this script to determine if your inventory is working as expected.
+It will list the hosts in inventory by group
+- get_vmware_info.sh - Use this script to gather information about the VMware cluster and test connectivity
+- install_ocp_42.sh - This triggers the installation for OCP 4.2 via the role